 All Linux distributions are based on a predefined kernel.
-But, if you want to disable several options and drivers or try experimental patches, you need to build a Linux kernel.
+But, if you want to disable certain options and drivers or try experimental patches, you need to compile your own Linux kernel.

 In this step-by-step guide, you will learn how to build and compile a Linux kernel from scratch.